“`xml

 Checking Doctor Credentials and Specialties

-Make sure your doctor knows their stuff.
+You want to make sure your doctor knows their stuff.

-- Family doctors (treat all ages)
+- Family doctors (treat patients of all ages)

-- Internal medicine doctors (treat adults)
+- Internal medicine doctors (focused on adult care)

 Considering Logistics: Location, Availability, and Virtual Care